 Tapster 3 plays with a smart bulb

 Tapster is delighted to be a partner with Orthogonal in the medical device testing field and looks forward to its continued growth and the better health these efforts can bring to us all.
-During our interview with Randy, we realized there was far too much interesting information about the work they do to put into one post.
-If you are interested in learning more about the Orthogonal’s work in the medical device world, click here.
+During our interview with Randy, we realized there was far too much interesting information about the work they do to put into one post, so, if you’re interested in learning more about the specifics Orthogonal is working on in the medical device world, click here.